AngelaMeow/angelameow.github.io/about.md

 UI and Frontend support for Minno Platforms and Products.

-### Senior Designer at Acklen Avenue
+### Designer at Acklen Avenue

-Jun 2018 - May 2022 · 4 years
+_Senior_ from Jun 2018 - May 2022 · 4 years
+_Junior_ from Dec 2017 - May 2018 · 6 months
+_Freelance Contractor_ Apr 2021 - Oct 2021 · 7 mos

-Some of my responsibilities at AA:
+Some of my responsibilities included:

 - Collaborate with stakeholders in design discoveries to define scope of MVP.
 - Design Wireframes and Prototypes for products.
+- Collaborating in the creation of organization-wide Design Systems.
 - Mentor Junior Designers and work closely to improve various aspects of the design team.
-- Continuously improve my English and Communication skills.
-- Collaborate with developers to build design systems.

-### Junior Designer at Acklen Avenue

-Dec 2017 - May 2018 · 6 months

-- Designing user interfaces for clients.
-- Collaborating in the creation of an organization-wide Design System.
-- Being mentor in coding HTML and Sass, and being mentee in Jekyll and Github.

-### Freelance UX Consultant

-Apr 2021 - Oct 2021 · 7 mos

-Freelance at HeroUnit - An Acklen Avenue Company

 ### UI Designer at Laureate International Universities

-Nov 2015 - Nov 2017 · 2 yrs
+_UI specialist_ from Nov 2015 - Nov 2017 · 2 yrs
+_Junior_ from Nov 2012 - Nov 2015 · 3 yrs

 - Developing corporate design guidelines.
 - Creating an organization-wide CSS components framework.
 - Designing various public and internal sites.
-- Coding prototypes with CSS and HTML.
 - Working with stakeholders to steer projects.
-- Improving usability throughout various web properties.

-### Junior Designer at Laureate International Universities
+### **Web Designer at Prempter**

-Nov 2012 - Nov 2017 · 5 yrs 1 month

-- Designing web properties for various clients.
-- Designing various public and internal sites.
-- Designing iconography and logos.
-- Coding prototypes with CSS and HTML.

-### **Web Designer**

-Aug 2011 - Oct 2012 · 1 yr 3 mos
+Aug 2011 - Oct 2012 · 1 yr

 Designing web properties for various clients.

-### **Freelance Graphic Designer**

-Sep 2010 - Jul 2011 · 11 mos

-Worked with various clients, creating strong brands and assets as well as web designs.

 ---